tomithediamond/hertechtrail_cohort7_project/README.md

 1. Forking
 The source repository was forked from PrincessMaggy/hertechtrail_cohort7_project, and then cloned into a new repository in my account using the command: git clone https://github.com/tomithediamond /hertechtrail_cohort7_project.git

+2. Building
+HTML, CSS, Bootstrap and JavaScript were used as building blocks for structure, style, interactivesness and functionality of this project.
+The work was carried out on VSCode and a live server was used to monitor progress.

+3. Deployment
+The website, upon completion, was deployed to Github pages.
+Subsequent changes are pushed to the master branch and updated on the deployed site.
+To view the deployed page, visit https://tomithediamond.github.io/hertechtrail_cohort7_project/?authuser=2